 These two distinct national parks have earned a single spot on the list because they share management, borders, and an entrance fee, and if you pass through one, you’re sure to want to explore the other.
 In fact, you wouldn’t want to miss either on a trip through Central California, or to Yosemite, which is situated just two and a half hours north.
 These parks make the perfect trifecta, as long as you give yourself ample time to explore the homes of some of the world’s oldest trees along a thousand miles of forest hiking trails.

-Almost any trail in the park boasts some sort of record-setting sight.
-The 8,200-foot depths of Kings Canyon make it America’s deepest, while only miles away dizzying heights like Mount Whitney—contiguous America’s tallest peak—and General Sherman, the 2,200 year old sequoia, make both of these parks continuously breathtaking.
+Almost any trail in these parks boasts some sort of record-setting sight.
+The 8,200-foot depths of Kings Canyon make it America’s deepest, while only miles away dizzying heights like Mount Whitney—the tallest peak in the continental United States, make both of these parks continuously breathtaking.

 One of California’s lesser-visited parks offers more than 150 miles of hiking trails through unusual territory.
 Lassen Volcanic National Park was registered as a protected natural area after 10,462-foot Lassen Peak erupted in 1915 in order to conserve and study the area’s newly-formed volcanic features.